MaliukDaria/Online_Store/README.md

 - Application layer (services)
 - Data access layer (DAO)

-There are two DAO layer implementations in the project: using local Storage (ordinary List) and using JDBC and local MySQL database.
-JSP pages are used to display information in the browser.

 ### Technologies
 * Apache Tomcat - version 9.0.37
 * MySQL - version 8.0.21